 I’ve previously discussed Rhonda’s pregnancy & breastfeeding supplements in this long post on her supplements.
 She changed things a lot compared to her usual supplement regime, so it’s worth taking note of.

 Rhonda’s regular supplement regime contains products such as Lion’s Mane mushrooms and Nicotinamide Riboside that haven’t been tested in pregnancy women.
 Therefore to maintain absolute safety, Rhonda removed all these supplements from her diet whilst pregnant, and only used the following:

 - Multivitamin – Thorne Research Prenatal – 3 capsules/day

 - Fish Oil – Norwegian Pure-3 DHA – 5 capsules/day

 - Vitamin D – Thorne Research – D3 1,000iu – 2 capsules/day (total of 3,000iu per day, including the 1,000iu of D3 from Thorne Prenatal)

-- Rhonda continued using the products above, and added Visbiome probiotics – 1 sachet/day (Visbiome has the same formulation as VSL#3).
+- Rhonda continued using the products above, and added Visbiome probiotics – 1 sachet/day (Visbiome was created by the same person as VSL#3, has the same formulation, and typically costs less).
 She didn’t take probiotics first or second trimester.